YamanuriPrasanth/Heart-Disease-Prediction/README.md

 **About the repository Structure :**

-- Project consist `app.py` script which is used to run the application and is engine of this app. contians API that gets input from the user and computes a predicted value based on the model.
+- Project consist `app.py` script which is used to run the application and is engine of this app. contains API that gets input from the user and computes a predicted value based on the model.
 - `prediction.py` contains code to build and train a Machine learning model.
 - *templates* folder contains two files `main.html` and `result.html` which describe the structure of the app and the way this web application behaves.
 These files are connected with Python via Flask framework.
 - *static* folder contains file `style.css` which adds some styling and enhance the look of the application.